caolan/async/README.md

 __Arguments__

-* tasks - An array of functions to run, each function is passed a callback it must call on completion.
+* tasks - An array of functions to run, each function is passed a callback(err, result1, result2, ...) it must call on completion.
+The first argument is an error (which can be null) and any further arguments will be passed as arguments in order to the next task.
 * callback(err, [results]) - An optional callback to run once all the functions have completed.
 This will be passed the results of the last task's callback.